cockroachdb/docs/v20.2/disaster-recovery.md

 toc: true
 ---

-While CockroachDB is built to be fault-tolerant and to recover automatically, sometimes disasters happen.
-A _disaster_ is any event that puts your cluster at risk, and usually means your cluster is experiencing [hardware failure](#hardware-failure), [data failure](#data-corruption), or has [compromised security keys](#compromised-security-keys).
+CockroachDB is built to be [fault-tolerant and to recover automatically](demo-fault-tolerance-and-recovery.html), but sometimes disasters happen.
+A _disaster_ is any event that puts your cluster at risk, and usually means your cluster is experiencing [hardware failure](#hardware-failure), [data failure](#data-failure), or has [compromised security keys](#compromised-security-keys).
 Having a disaster recovery plan enables you to recover quickly, while limiting the consequences.

 ## Hardware failure